 Opportunities to play in the snow abound at Crater Lake in May and June.
 Build a snowman, make a snow angel, or challenge your traveling companions to a snowball fight.

 Services and FacilitiesMany facilities close in the winter due to snow.
-Here are the scheduled opening dates for 2017.
-For hours of operation and more information, visit our lodging, camping, restaurant, and visitor center pages.
+Below are the projected opening dates for 2023.
+For hours of operation and more information, visit our lodging & camping, restaurant, and visitor center pages.

 Rim Village Café - open year-round

-Steel Visitor Center at Park Headquarters - open year-round
+Steel Visitor Center at Park Headquarters - closed in 2023 for renovation